open-telemetry/opentelemetry-collector-contrib/extension/basicauthextension/README.md

 # Basic Authenticator

-This extension implements both `configauth.ServerAuthenticator` and `configauth.ClientAuthenticator` to authenticate clients and servers using HTTP Basic Authentication.
+This extension implements both `configauth.ServerAuthenticator` and `configauth.ClientAuthenticator` to authenticate clients and servers using Basic Authentication.
 The authenticator type has to be set to `basicauth`.

 When used as ServerAuthenticator, if the authentication is successful `client.Info.Auth` will expose the following attributes: